gaia-platform/KomatsuSimulator/README.md

         ```
         <ctrl>C
         ```
+# Develoopment

+There are several levels of development possible.
+It is possible to work in only one level, with little to no involvement in the others.

+1. Develop only Gaia schema and rules.
+2. Develop danger zone ROS2 code.
+3. Develop GaiaMineSim Simulator environments, game objects, and code.

-The Gaia schema and rules are in the danger_zone ROS2 project.
-Standard ROS2 dev practices apply.
+The Gaia schema and rules are in the [`danger_zone` ROS2 project](https://github.com/gaia-platform/danger_zone) which should be in the ROS2 workspace created earlier (e.g. `~/ros2_ws/src/danger_zone`).
+Standard [ROS2 developer best-practices](https://docs.ros.org/en/rolling/Contributing/Developer-Guide.html) apply.

-## Releases
-If it is preferred to not install and build with Unity, the Simulator binaries can be downloaded [here](https://github.com/gaia-platform/KomatsuSimulator/releases).

-## Unity setup
-1. Install the latest 20x LTS build of the Unity Editor.
-2. Follow the Unity instructions [here](https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/tutorials/ros_unity_integration/setup.md#-unity-setup) to install the Robotics package for Unity.
+If you wish to develop the KomatsuSimulator Unity application, see the instructions above on Cloning and Building from Source.